CartoDB/cartodb/docs/import-api/guides/08-importing-geospatial-data.md

 The maximum number of datasets created from a multilayer file is 10.
 If the imported file contains more than 10 layers, those layers are omitted.

+**Important note:** The "[personal geodatabase](http://desktop.arcgis.com/en/arcmap/latest/manage-data/administer-file-gdbs/personal-geodatabases.htm)" (having a `.mdb` extension) format used by ArcGIS 8 and ArcGIS 9 is not supported by CARTO.

 #### Shapefile

 The different layers included in a Shapefile are imported as independent datasets.